AlbertSolomon/tubepy/README.md

 ![Demo](https://github.com/AlbertSolomon/tubepy/blob/main/assets/demo.gif)

+## Troubleshooting
+> If you face any errors while installing the software, ensure that you have installed Python 3.10.8 or a newer version on your system and that you have correctly installed all the necessary dependencies in the ``requirements.txt``.
+If the error persists, you can raise an issue [here](https://github.com/AlbertSolomon/tubepy/issues) or start a discussion in the [discussion section](https://github.com/AlbertSolomon/tubepy/discussions).

-> Enjoy using Tubepy to download your favorite YouTube videos! 🍾.
+Enjoy using Tubepy to download your favorite YouTube videos! 🍾.